The short story

 Almighty and eternal God, look upon the Heart of Thy most beloved Son and upon the praises and satisfaction which He offers Thee in the name of sinners; and to those who implore Thy mercy, in Thy great goodness, grant forgiveness in the name of the same Jesus Christ, Thy Son, who livest and reignest with Thee forever and ever.
 Amen.

-Probably the most influential figure in the development of this devotion was a French Catholic nun named Margaret Mary Alacoque, who, in 1673 had a series of private visions in which she beheld Jesus visiting her and instructing her in devotional practices to the sacred heart, which included taking communion every month and attending a Catholic service called Eucharistic adoration.
+Probably the most influential figure in the development of this devotion was a French Catholic nun named Margaret Mary Alacoque, who in 1673 had a series of private visions in which she beheld Jesus visiting her and instructing her in devotional practices to the sacred heart, which included taking communion every month and attending a Catholic service called Eucharistic adoration.
 The credibility of her visions took time to establish, but gradually grew into a widespread Catholic practice.
-Various prayers – called litanies – were written by different figures as part of this devotion to the sacred heart, and in 1899, a complete litany was approved for public use by Pope Leo XIII.
+Various prayers (called litanies) were written as part of this devotion to the sacred heart, and a complete litany was approved for public use by Pope Leo XIII in 1899.

 What is the litany's spiritual value?

 The prayer has all the features of a good, pious prayer.
-In contrast to a spontaneous prayer, formalized prayer can be very helpful for focusing the person to getting into a certain kind of prayerful mindset.
-The meditation on the life-giving attributes of Jesus is a beautiful thing to think on, and the emphasis on cultivating humility through the repentance of the petitioner is a beautiful thing.
+In contrast to a spontaneous prayer, formalized prayer can help one focus and cultivate a sincere, prayerful mind.
+The meditation on the life-giving attributes of Jesus is a beautiful thing to contemplate, and it can help one cultivate humility through repentance.
 That said, the prayer is rooted in Western and especially Catholic theology.
-If you aren’t Catholic then there are some elements of it that may not match up well with your tradition.
+If you aren’t Catholic, there are some elements that may not match up well with your tradition.

 The meaning of Jesus' sacred heart

 The content of the Sacred Heart of Jesus litany also says something theological.
 In Western Christianity, especially in Catholicism, there is an emphasis on the suffering and wounding of Christ as the main element in his ministry.
-“Look how much Jesus suffered for you” is something very common in both Catholic and Protestant Christianity, though they come to somewhat different conclusions about it.
-This is why, by the time we get to the Late Medieval era, the emphasis in Christianity’s visual depictions had almost completely become focused on Christ’s suffering on the cross.
-This is how the crucifix image developed – the image of Jesus physically on the cross, rather than just depicting a cross without Jesus hanging on it.
-Especially in Catholicism there was a push towards artistic depictions that emphasized the horror and brutality of a death on a cross.
+“Look how much Jesus suffered for you” is a common refrain in both Catholic and Protestant Christianity, though they come to different conclusions about it.
+In fact, in the Late Medieval era, the emphasis in Christian art had almost completely focused on Christ’s suffering on the cross.
+Hence the crucifix, with Jesus physically on the cross, rather than a cross without Jesus hanging on it.
+Especially in Catholicism, there was a push towards artistic depictions that emphasized the horror and brutality of a death on a cross.
 The Litany of the Sacred Heart comes out of this tradition, where Jesus’ suffering, physical heart is the focus.
 You see this kind of emphasis in the life of Margaret Mary Alacoque herself, who so wanted to imitate the suffering of Christ that she carved the word “Jesus” into her bare chest with a knife.

-In the centuries that followed, the Protestant Reformation would break off from Catholicism and lead to many thousands of new denominations, and most of them retained their Catholic emphasis on Jesus’ suffering.
-The difference for most Protestant groups is that they rejected Catholicism’s emphasis on imitating Christ’s suffering – there isn’t much Protestant tradition that has anything to do with ritual self-harm, unlike many parts of old Catholicism.
-The emphasis among Protestants was instead to marvel at how much suffering that Jesus endured and use that as fuel for their gratitude towards what Jesus has done for them.
-These are, of course, generalizations, but a fair generalization is that the suffering of Jesus, in one way or another, is frequently a point of emphasis among most Western Christian denominations.
+In the centuries that followed, the Protestant Reformation broke off from Catholicism and formed thousands of new denominations, most of which retained the Catholic emphasis on Jesus’ suffering.
+The difference for most Protestant groups is that they rejected Catholicism’s emphasis on imitating Christ’s suffering—few Protestant traditions include ritual self-harm, unlike some parts of old Catholicism.
+The emphasis among Protestants was instead to marvel at how much suffering Jesus endured and to feel gratitude for what Jesus has done for mankind.
+On the whole, the suffering of Jesus is a frequent a point of emphasis among most Western Christian denominations.

 In Eastern Christianity, this emphasis is mostly absent.
 The most important thing for Eastern Christians (what is usually called “Eastern Orthodoxy”) is Jesus’ defeat of the devil and death.
-In Eastern Orthodoxy, the central problem is that mankind is doomed to death by their bondage to the devil, and that Christ freed us from this fate by dying so that he could go to the underworld and defeat Death itself.
-All of the Easter hymns in Orthodoxy emphasis this point: death is often presented as a personification that Jesus defeats.
-One major reading is to read the story of Jonah and the Whale as a kind of spiritual “prefigurement” of Jesus: Jonah stands for Jesus and the whale (or “great fish”) stands for Death.
-Death swallows up Jesus but because Jesus is life itself (“I am the way, the truth, and the life”, John 14:6), death becomes “embittered” and spits Jesus out, dying as a result.
-It’s almost like Death eats Jesus but Jesus “poisons” Death by being life.
+In Eastern Orthodoxy, the central problem is that mankind is doomed to death by their bondage to the devil.
+Christ freed us from this fate by dying, so that he could go to the underworld and defeat Death itself.
+All of the Easter hymns in Orthodoxy emphasize this point, to such a degree that death is often presented as a personification that Jesus defeats.
+Eastern Christians commonly read the story of Jonah and the Whale as a kind of spiritual prefigurement of Jesus: Jonah stands for Jesus and the whale (or “great fish”) stands for Death.
+Death swallows up Jesus but because Jesus is life itself (“I am the way, the truth, and the life,” John 14:6), death becomes embittered and spits Jesus out, dying as a result.
+It’s almost like Death eats Jesus but Jesus poisons Death by being life.

 What do these different emphases have to do with the Litany of the Sacred Heart?
-Only that formal prayers – like litanies – don’t arise out of nowhere.
-They arise out of concrete and specific traditions that themselves have certain theological ideas behind them.
-When you pray them, therefore, you’re shaping yourself – body and soul – into a certain kind of form.
-That’s the point of pre-written prayers, of course, which is to mold your soul into a certain kind of shape – the same exact reason we do repetitive drills in sports or other games.
-When you pray the Litany of the Sacred Heart, you’re going to be molding yourself into a tradition that has a certain sort of emphasis.
-If you’re Catholic, this is probably in-line with your tradition (depending, somewhat, on what kind of Catholic you are).
-If you’re Protestant or Eastern Orthodox, this may not line up with your theology as well.
+Formal prayers and litanies don’t arise out of nowhere.
+They arise out of specific religious and theological traditions.
+When you pray them, therefore, you’re shaping yourself—body and soul—into a certain kind of form.
+That’s the point of pre-written prayers: to mold your soul into a certain kind of shape, just as drills in sports mold one's body.
+When you pray the Litany of the Sacred Heart, you form yourself to a tradition with a certain account of Christ's suffering.
+This account may or may not suit your religious tradition, but the Litany and other formal prayers can help you grow in wisdom, piety, and humility.